-The table presented below is designed to disclose the level of custody credit risk assumed by the District, based upon how its deposits were insured or secured with collateral at December 31, 2013.
+The table presented below is designed to disclose the level of custody credit risk assumed by the District, based upon how its deposits were insured or secured with collateral at December 31, 2014.
 The categories of credit risk are defined as follows:

-- (1) Insured or registered, or securities held by the government or its agent in the government's name. - (2) Uninsured and unregistered, with securities held by the counterpart's trust department or agent in the government's name. - (3) Uninsured and unregistered, with securities held by the counterpart or by its trust department or agent but not in the government's name.
+- (1) Insured or collateralized with securities held by the government or by its agent in the government's name. - (2) Collateralized with securities held by the pledging financial institution's trust department or agent in the government's name. - Uncollateralized, including any bank balance that is collateralized with securities held by the pledging financial institution, or by its trust department or agent but not in the government's name.